taiyoo/vri-ai-assistant/README.md

 ### Remove resources

 If using cli and CDK, please `npx cdk destroy`.
-If not, access [CloudFormation](https://console.aws.amazon.com/cloudformation/home) and then delete `BedrockChatStack` and `FrontendWafStack` manually.
+If not, access [CloudFormation](https://console.aws.amazon.com/cloudformation/home) and then delete `BedrockAIAssistantStack` and `FrontendWafStack` manually.
 Please note that `FrontendWafStack` is in `us-east-1` region.

 ### Language Settings